FlexBE/flexbe_app/README.md

     git clone https://github.com/FlexBE/flexbe_behavior_engine.git  # if not already present git clone https://github.com/FlexBE/flexbe_app.git

+Make sure that the branches are consistent (e.g. `git checkout ros2-devel-alpah`)

+Install any required dependencies.

+    rosdep update
+    rosdep install --from-paths src --ignore-src

-Build you workspace:
+Build your workspace:

     colcon build

-First download the required nwjs binaries to run the FlexBE App:
+After sourcing the new setup as normally required, you must download the required `nwjs` binaries *before* you can run the FlexBE App:

     ros2 run flexbe_app nwjs_install

+  > Note: These are installed in the `install` folder.
+If the `install` folder is deleted, then the `nwjs` binaries will need to be reinstalled with this script.

 ## Workspace